 The EUROSTUDENT 8 project aims to collect comparable data on the social dimension of European higher education.
 It focuses on the socio-economic background and on the living conditions of students, but it also investigates temporary international mobility.
-As a result of increasing interest in using EUROSTUDENT micro data for in-depth analytical purposes and to provide reliable and insightful cross-country comparisons, the EUROSTUDENT 8 project has collected micro data and made this available for further research in a Scientific Use File (SUF).
+As a result of increasing interest in using EUROSTUDENT micro data for in-depth analytical purposes and to provide reliable and insightful cross-country comparisons, the EUROSTUDENT 8 project has collected micro data and made this available for further research in a Scientific Use File (SUF) and Campus Use File (CUF).

-For this project, micro data from the following 18 countries are made available at the point of writing: Austria, Azerbaijan, Croatia, Czech Republic, Denmark, Finland, Georgia, Germany, Hungary, Iceland, Ireland, Lithuania, Malta, the Netherlands, Poland, Romania, Slovakia and Sweden.
-In the near future, data from additional EUROSTUDENT countries will be added to this SUF.
+For this project, micro data from the following 18 countries are made available at the point of writing: Austria, Azerbaijan, Croatia, Czech Republic, Denmark, Finland, Georgia, Germany, Hungary, Iceland, Ireland, Lithuania, Malta, the Netherlands, Poland, Romania, Slovakia and Sweden (not in CUF).
+In the near future, data from additional EUROSTUDENT countries will be added to this SUF and CUF.